 If you have not already done so, visit your nearest Portal Trainer and ensure that you have every trainable teleport and portal spell, including Teleport: Dalaran - Broken Isles and Portal: Dalaran - Broken Isles.

 Note well that when you port into Dalaran Crater, you will be in the middle of the crater above ground level, with a very long and deadly fall.
 To prevent dying, cast Slow Fall on yourself before going.
 If you’re taking a portal, mount up on a flying mount before entering the portal and you will remain in the air when you arrive.
-Note that it’s not possible to be mounted when taking the portal from Dalaran and you’ll need a way to slow your fall: After arrival, balance druids can use Flap, priests can use Levitate, or engineers can use a Goblin Glider, or anyone can use a Potion of Slow Fall or a Goblin Glider Kit, to slow their fall.
-Note that the ten second Parachute Cloak may not be sufficient here; the teleport and fall consumes nearly the entire duration of a 30 second Slow Fall.
+If you aren’t mounted when you arrive, you’ll need a way to slow your fall: After arrival, balance druids can use Flap, priests can use Levitate, or engineers can use a [Spell #126392], or anyone can use a Potion of Slow Fall or a Goblin Glider Kit, to slow their fall.
+Note that the ten second Parachute Cloak should be used as late as possible, as ten seconds is not sufficient to provide a slow fall for the entire height.

 Tips for Shamans

-Shamans can use Astral Recall once every 15 minutes as an additional hearthstone to return to your home location.
+Shamans can use [Spell #147901] once every 15 minutes as an additional hearthstone to return to your home location.

 Tips for Engineers